SIBO Symptoms, Causes, Testing & Diagnosis

 SIBO can also cause an increase in methane levels.
 As the hydrogen feeds single-cell organisms in your gut called archaea, they produce methane.
 This can reduce your hydrogen levels which explains why you can have a false negative hydrogen breath test result and still have methane SIBO.

-If you have small intestinal bacterial overgrowth and are dealing with constipation as your main SIBO symptom, you likely have methane SIBO.
+If you have small intestinal bacterial overgrowth and are dealing with constipation as your main symptom, you likely have methane SIBO.

 SIBO Lab Testing Options